sanmaal/training-august2018-node/AlenaYanova/readme.md

 #### Get caught pokemons

 Only for authorized users.
-For authorization, add a title `"x-access-token": "your_token"`
+For authorization, add a title `"x-access-token": "your_token"`.

 Use `GET` query